Hyattsville, Maryland: Geography

-The City of Hyattsville consists of six subdivisions; Hyattsville Hills, Downtown Hyattsville, Kirkwood, Queens Chapel Manor, Castle Manor, and University Hills.
-Historic Hyattsville reportedly consists of the Hyattsville Hills, Downtown Hyattsville, and Castle Manor subdivisions.

-According to the United States Census Bureau, the city has a total area of 2.70 sqmi, of which 2.67 sqmi is land and 0.03 sqmi is water.
+The city has a total area of 2.70 sqmi, of which 2.67 sqmi is land and 0.03 sqmi is water.

 Climate

 Typical of central Maryland, Hyattsville lies within the humid subtropical climate zone (Köppen: Cfa), characterized by hot humid summers and generally cool to mild winters, with high annual precipitation.
 Hyattsville lies within USDA plant hardiness zone 7a.

 Demographics

 Hyattsville has attracted a significant gay and lesbian population.
 In 2000, same-sex couples accounted for 1.3 percent of households, more than double the national average.

 2020 census

 As of the 2020 U.S. census, there were 21,187 people in 6,592 households and 8,673 housing units at an average density of 3212.2 /sqmi.
 The racial makeup of the city was 31.7% African American, 24.8% White, 3.7% Asian, 1.6% Native American or Alaskan Native, 0.1% Native Hawaiian or Other Pacific Islander, 26.9% from other races, and 11.3% from two or more races.
 Hispanic or Latino residents of any race were 38.6% of the population.